-2.4 Other activities
+2.5 Other activities

-Revenue from other activities was €6.9 million, representing 1 per cent of revenue (excluding Fibre activities) for the twelve-month period ended 31 December 2023 and mainly included media services activities located in Estonia for €5.6 million.
+Revenue from other activities was €7.0 million, representing 0.9 per cent of revenue for the twelve-month period ended 31 December 2024 and mainly included media services activities located in Estonia.

 3. MANAGEMENT

 The Issuer is managed by a Chief Executive Officer (Président de la Société) ("CEO") and, if TDF Holding as its sole shareholder so decides, one or several Deputy Chief Executive Officers (Directeurs Généraux Délégués) (each a "Deputy CEO").